The tea glossary

 • Yunnan

-One of the provinces of China producing the most black tea.
-It is believed that this is where the first tea bushes grew.
+One of China's largest black tea-producing provinces.
+It is believed to be where the first tea plants grew.

 Discover our Best-Sellers